Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Results

 \subsection{Multi-Object Manipulation}

-To evaluate the scalability and distributed coordination capability of the multi-modular MANTA-RAY, we conducted experiments involving simultaneous manipulation of two objects disk and sphere on the $2 \times 2$ modular hardware platform.
+To evaluate the scalability and distributed coordination capability of the multi-modular platform, we conducted experiments involving simultaneous manipulation of two objects, a disk and a sphere on the $2 \times 2$ modular hardware platform.
 In this setup, each module operated its local controller independently, allowing parallel actuation and position control without centralized coordination.
 Objects were placed on different modules, a sphere on M3 and Disk on M0 and tasked to reach individual target locations M1 and M3 respectively.

-Figure \ref{fig:mo_hardware} shows the trajectories of a sphere and a disk—manipulated concurrently across separate modules.
+Figure~\ref{fig:parallel}a shows the trajectories of a sphere and a disk manipulated concurrently across separate modules.
 The results demonstrate that the distributed control scheme enables stable and synchronized motion across modules.
-The platform maintained consistent tracking performance with an average control frequency of 20~Hz, and each object reached its target within the 0.03~m positional threshold.
-This confirms that the modular actuation framework can effectively support both parallel and coordinated manipulation of heterogeneous objects.
-We also check scalability of the platform in simulation by doing multi object target reaching on $3 \times 3$ platform with two spherical object, see figure \ref{fig:mo_sim_3x3}.
+The platform maintained consistent tracking performance and each object reached its target within the 0.03~m positional threshold.
+The conflict-free Manhattan path planner ensures that the two objects never occupy same modules simultaneously, avoiding interference.
+We also verified scalability of the platform in simulation by performing multi-object target reaching on a 3$\times$3 platform with two spherical objects (Fig.~\ref{fig:parallel}b).
+These results confirm that the modular actuation framework supports parallel manipulation of heterogeneous objects, achieving sub-3~cm positioning accuracy for both objects simultaneously.

-Overall, these results validate the scalability of the distributed multi-module MANTA-RAY control strategy.
-The system is capable of performing multiple independent manipulation tasks in real time while preserving the soft, compliant nature of the deformable surface, laying the groundwork for large-scale, coordinated manipulation systems.